 The Residential Phase of the program is a 22-week holistic experience conducted in residential facilities located at the Idaho Youth ChalleNGe Academy in Pierce, Idaho.
 Each class typically accommodates an average of 100 participants, with separate quarters for male and female cadets.
 Several states have more than 100 youths in their program per class.

 The Residential Phase begins with a two-week Acclimation Phase, during which candidates are further assessed to determine their potential for successfully completing the program.
 While in the Acclimation Phase, candidates have an opportunity to adjust to the physical and mental, and social discipline of the program.
 The focus is on teamwork, close-order drill, code of conduct, leadership and followership and physical fitness training.
-The candidates who successfully complete this phase earn the distinction of becoming a cadet.
+The candidates who successfully complete this phase earn the distinction of becoming a Cadet.
 Over 90% of these Cadets will successfully complete the program.

 During the remaining 20-weeks of the Residential Phase, daily activities and service to the community experiences build the Cadet's job skills and self-concept.
 The rigorous academic program allows the Cadets to earn their high school diploma, G.E.D., or return to complete their education at their home high school, after having earned 14 academic credits.
-Cadets also develop a Life Plan that outlines their 12-month Post-Residential plan.
+Cadets also develop a Life Plan that outlines their goals for their 12-month Post-Residential plan.

 Mentors are matched with cadets midway through the Residential Phase.
 The mentors help support the cadets during the remainder of the Residential Phase and help them prepare to reenter community life.
 Mentors continue their responsibilities during the 12-month Post-Residential phase.